Did Your Bank Text You? It Could Be a Scam

 📚 Related: How To Protect Your Bank Account From Identity Theft →

-In another common scam, fraudsters text you that someone has made a large purchase from a store like Amazon, Target, or Walmart — using your bank account.
+In another common scam, fraudsters notify you of an apparent large purchase from a store like Amazon, Target, or Walmart — using your bank account.

-The goal is to make you afraid that you’ll be on the hook for a fraudulent purchase.
+The goal is to make you afraid that you’ll be held responsible for a fraudulent purchase.
 But replying, clicking on a link, or calling the phone number provided puts you one step closer to identity theft.

 How to stay safe: Review all purchases by logging in to your bank account either via the bank’s mobile app or its official website.
 If you’re still unsure, call your bank’s fraud department to double-check.